-Abstract-In this paper we study a novel way of induction cooking.
+In this paper, we present a novel way of induction cooking.
 Traditionally, an alternating magnetic field is used to induce currents in a ferromagnetic pan to heat foods.
-We use non-ferromagnetic materials and optimize the design for high repulsive forces in order to levitate the pan while simultaneously heating it and its contents.
-Our approach is simulation-based to study the influence of different parameters and to perform multidimensional analyses for high force versus power or loss goals.
-Finally, an experimental prototype has been realized and successfully operated.
+We use nonferromagnetic materials and optimize the design for high repulsive forces in order to levitate the pan while simultaneously heating it and its contents.
+We use a simulation-based approach to study the influence of different parameters and to perform multidimensional analyses for the high force versus the power or loss goals.
+Finally, an experimental prototype is realized and successfully operated.

-Index Terms-Magnetic levitation, modeling, eddy currents, induction motors, induction cooking, home appliances, education
+Keywords: magnetic levitation, modeling, eddy currents, induction motors, induction cooking, home appliances